playerank/soccerLogger/README.md

 - "Shot"
 - "Duel"
 - "Game Stop"

-to extends and personalized all these events there are multiple Extra Tags for each events (in the same file).
+To extends and personalized all these events there are multiple Extra Tags for each events (in the same file).

 ![extra_tag](/Scheme/extra_tag.png)